This work is grounded in honoring the horse as a sentient partner.

 Nervous-system awareness

-You’ll be able to recognize subtle signs of tension and stress, and learn effective ways to respond that restore safety and trust.
+Recognizing subtle signs of tension and stress and learning effective ways to respond that restore a sense of safety and trust.

 Mindful, embodied communication

-You’ll learn how to influence behavior through clarity, presence, and intentional movement.
+Influencing behavior through clarity, presence, and intentional movement

 techniques for offering supporive touch

-You’ll learn gentle ways to help your horse release unnecessary muscular tension, find ease of movement, and experience relief, all of which enhance performance and connection.
+Gentle ways to help your horse release unnecessary muscular tension, find ease of movement, and experience relief, all of which enhance performance and connection

 Practical, EFFECTIVE tools